LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 #### Call option gives the holder the right to buy a stock.
 #### Put opton gives the holder the right to sell a stock.

+"buy to open" - to buy long call or put options
+"sell to open" - options writing and collect premium because selling the rights of the option to another market participant "sell to close" - to close the position
+"buy to close" - buy the stock

 ## Options Strategies
 1. Long Call
 2. Long Put